Flouting traffic rules can lead to suspension of driving license | www.lokmattimes.com

 Flouting traffic rules can lead to suspension of driving license

-Nashik, Nov 13 It is mandatory for the driver to strictly follow the traffic rules while driving a two-wheeler ...
+Sandeep Zirwal LOKMAT NEWS NETWORK Nashik, Nov 10 It is mandatory for the driver to strictly follow the traffic ...

 It is mandatory for the driver to strictly follow the traffic rules while driving a two-wheeler or four-wheeler.
 However, if found flouting traffic rules, the concerned irresponsible driver's license is suspended under the Motor Vehicle Act through the Regional Transport Office (RTO).
 The Nashik Regional Transport Department has suspended the licenses of more than 800 drivers for three months each between January and October this year.